carlignn/carlgaspar/content/posts/hide-yourself-using-proxychains.md

 #### Step 2

-Uncomment the dynamic_chain (line 10) and comment static_chain (line 18) by using the pound (#) sign.
+Uncomment the `dynamic_chain` (line 10) and comment `static_chain` (line 18) by using the pound (#) sign.
 This way, the connection will proceed to the next address in case prior fails.

 #### Step 3

-Uncomment the default IP for Tor (line 161) then add your proxies below it (online search: free proxy servers list).
+Uncomment the default IP for Tor `socks4         127.0.0.1 9050` (line 161) then add your proxies below it (online search: free proxy servers list).
 You can see the example at line 145.
 It is advisable to add more than one proxy.
 Save the file afterwards.

 ## Run ProxyChains

-This is how you run ProxyChains:
+This is how you run ProxyChains.

 ```shell
 proxychains <servicename>
 ```

-Example:
+Here are some examples.

 ```shell
 proxychains firefox google.com